 Individual accolades for Slobodnik-Stoll's players keep growing year by year.
-Bastel became just the second MSU golfer to be named to the Curtis Cup team in 2002, while Allison Fouch (2003), Laura Kueny (2010) and Christine Meier (2012) qualified for the U.S. Women's Open Championship as amateurs.
+Bastel became just the second MSU golfer to be named to the Curtis Cup team in 2002, while Allison Fouch (2003), Laura Kueny (2010), Christine Meier (2012) and Sarah Burnham (2015) qualified for the U.S. Women's Open Championship as amateurs.
 Five Spartans (Bastel, Fouch, Kueny, Sara Brown, Caroline Powers) have garnered All-America accolades under Slobodnik-Stoll, and eight times her players have won the George Alderton Female Athlete of the Year Award at Michigan State (Bastel in 2000 and 2002; Brown in 2007 and 2008; Powers in 2011, 2012 and 2013; and Allyssa Ferrell in 2014).

 Michigan State tied a school record by reaching the NCAA Championships for a third consecutive year in 2014.
 The Spartans, who tied for 20th place, also set a program record for the third year in a row for their lowest score at the NCAA Championships (1201 in 2012 in Franklin, Tennessee; 1191 in 2013 in Athens, Georgia; 1178 in 2014 in Tulsa, Oklahoma).
 MSU also set a school single-round record at the NCAA Championships with a 3-over-par 283 in the second round.
 Ferrell tied for 10th place to lead the Spartans with the lowest 72-hole total in school history (283) and became just the third Spartan to place in the top 10 at the NCAA Championships.

-The Spartans clinched their 16th consecutive trip to NCAA Regionals with their win at the Big Ten Championships, which is the second-longest active streak in the Big Ten (Ohio State, 20).
-MSU placed fifth at the NCAA West Regional to advance to the NCAA Championships for the third year in a row, equaling the program record (2000-02).
+The Spartans clinched their 16th consecutive trip to NCAA Regionals with their win at the Big Ten Championships, and placed fifth at the NCAA West Regional to advance to the NCAA Championships for the third year in a row, equaling the program record (2000-02).
 The team opened the season in September with a victory at its home Mary Fossum Invitational at Forest Akers West, giving Slobodnik-Stoll her ninth Fossum title.
 Overall, Slobodnik-Stoll has won 33 tournaments during her tenure as head coach of the Spartans.

 Meier led the way at nationals, tying for sixth place with a 1-over 289 (72-75-69-73), equaling the best finish by a Spartan at the NCAA Championships.
 Meier's 289 was the second-lowest score in program history at nationals and the fourth-lowest 72-hole total in the school record books.